Cloud2602/BEVLidar-Object-Detection/README.md

 ### 📄 Paper reference

-For more information and to explore the source dataset in detail, refer to the \\TODO ADD PAPER.
+For more information and to explore the source dataset in detail, refer to the //ADD PAPER

 ## 📦 Dataset and training summary